GiGurra/ktail/README.md

 # ktail
-Tail kubernetes logs from service scaling up, upgrading, restarting, etc. In short, what you would expect from kubectl logs, but what kubectl logs just wont let you do.
+Tail kubernetes logs from service scaling up, upgrading, restarting, etc. In short, what you would expect from kubectl logs, but what kubectl logs just wont let you do (kubectl logs --tail on stereoids).

 * Uses kubectl with your current context/ns under the hood.